DataDog/terraform-module-datadog-agentless-scanner/modules/scanning-delegate-role/README.md

 ## Description

-The scanning-delegate-role module create the proper role and policies to allow the agentless scanner to interact with AWS services of a specific account.
+The scanning-delegate-role module creates the proper role and policies to allow the agentless scanner to interact with AWS services of a specific account.

 It should be installed in every account that the agentless scanner will scan.